Smitbafna/zk-AgentMesh/README.md

 -  Incentive-aligned ecosystem of builders, hosts, and curators

-AgentMesh isn’t just an AI runtime — it’s an economy of autonomous, monetizable software agents.
+ZK-AgentMesh isn’t just an AI runtime — it’s an economy of autonomous, monetizable software agents.

 ---